-Proposals must have a concrete implementation plan with well-conceived objectives and indicators that are specific, measurable, achievable, relevant, and reliable, timebound, and trackable (SMART), have established baselines, and include at least one outcome or impact indicator per objective; objectives should be clearly linked to the sectors.
+Proposals must have a concrete implementation plan with well-conceived objectives and indicators that are specific, measurable, achievable, relevant, and reliable, time-bound, and trackable (SMART), and have established baselines; objectives should be clearly linked to the sectors.

 Proposals must adhere to relevant international standards for humanitarian assistance, especially Sphere Standards.
 See PRM's General NGO Guidelines for a complete list of sector-specific standards including guidance on proposals for programs in urban areas.